Australia Gross Domestic Product: Real

 1960 - 2019 | Yearly | USD mn | World Bank

 AU: GDP: 2010 Price: USD data was reported at 1,446.367 USD bn in 2020.
 This records a decrease from the previous number of 1,450.499 USD bn for 2019.
-AU: GDP: 2010 Price: USD data is updated yearly, averaging 610.393 USD bn from Jun 1960 to 2020, with 61 observations.
+AU: GDP: 2010 Price: USD data is updated yearly, averaging 610.393 USD bn from Jun 1960 (Median) to 2020, with 61 observations.
 The data reached an all-time high of 1,450.499 USD bn in 2019 and a record low of 199.141 USD bn in 1960.
 AU: GDP: 2010 Price: USD data remains active status in CEIC and is reported by World Bank.
 The data is categorized under Global Database’s Australia – Table AU.World Bank.WDI: Gross Domestic Product: Real.
 GDP at purchaser's prices is the sum of gross value added by all resident producers in the economy plus any product taxes and minus any subsidies not included in the value of the products.
 It is calculated without making deductions for depreciation of fabricated assets or for depletion and degradation of natural resources.
 Data are in constant 2010 U.S. dollars.
 Dollar figures for GDP are converted from domestic currencies using 2010 official exchange rates.
 For a few countries where the official exchange rate does not reflect the rate effectively applied to actual foreign exchange transactions, an alternative conversion factor is used.; ; World Bank national accounts data, and OECD National Accounts data files.; Gap-filled total;

 Last Frequency Range